leonjessen/keras_tensorflow_demo/README.md

 You only need to do the following once!

+Go ahead and head on over to [The R Project for Statistical Computing](https://www.r-project.org/) and install the newest version of `R`.
+Then pop over to [RStudio](https://www.rstudio.com/products/rstudio/download/#download) and get their brilliant IDE.

 In order to use `Keras` and `TensorFlow`, we need to install them along with the `TidyVerse` framework.
 Since we're working with peptides in this example, we also need the `ggseqlogo` package for generating sequence logos.
 Fortunately this is straight forward using `devtools`:

 ``` r